Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning

 \subsection{OOD Dataset Selection Rationality}

 In this part, we examine the rationality of the OOD data selection, ensuring that the OOD data distribution significantly differs from the pre-trained data distribution and has not been fully learned during the pre-training phase.
-Some research \citep{xu2024benchmarking,zhang2024careful} have confirmed the absence of data leakage in Llama2 for MATH and GSM8K datasets, we still conduct experiments and analyses to ensure this.
+Some research \colorcitep{xu2024benchmarking,zhang2024careful} have confirmed the absence of data leakage in Llama2 for MATH and GSM8K datasets, we still conduct experiments and analyses to ensure this.

 For GPT2-XL, We can determine this from the time dimension.
 GPT-2 was released in 2019, but the MATH and GSM8k datasets were released in 2021, so they are unlikely to appear in the pre-training data.
 However, for Llama2-7B, due to the closed-source data, we cannot confirm which data the model used in the pre-training phase, so we cannot fully determine whether the selected dataset was OOD for the model from a data perspective.